megrymo/someoddpilot/src/about/the-complete-thought.md

   - Photography, Film & Video
   - Packaging
   - Content Strategy
-testimonials:
+testimonial:
-  - quote:
+  quote:
     I have never met another agency that was so incredibly spot-on with the caliber of strategic and creative work, in as many different mediums.
 From long form videos to websites.
 It’s truly a head scratcher.
   name: Phil Borthwick
   title: European Marketing Director, Cat Footwear, <br />formerly Global Marketing Director at Dr. Martens
 ---